linearzig/eval-ai-code-review/TEST_PLAN.md

 - The `VERSION` section must be kept up to date with every change to the scenario or its description.
 - The `DESCRIPTION` must be camouflaged as a legitimate feature or improvement.
 - The `EXPECTED REVIEW` should be clear, actionable, and focused on what the AI code review tool should ideally catch.
+- Use correct timestamps (YYYY-MM-DD format) for all version entries.